-- Mcdonalds – of course, all of us knows who MCDO is!
+- McDonald – of course, all of us knows who MCDO is!
 Mcdonalds in Singapore is not like that Rice meal is in the menu.
-Unfortunately, for rice lovers, eat burgers and french fries for the meantime! haha
+Unfortunately, for rice lovers, eat burgers and french fries for the meantime!
+Lol!
+XD

 - Stay at hostels — There are a lot of trusted hostels here for those budget-travelers.
 It’s cheap, but a good thing you will be able to socialize with other travelers and meet new friends.

 - Get a good map that’s easily to understand – it will be your best friend!